datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 Report
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** A document that presents information in an organized format for a specific audience and purpose
+**Description:** A document that presents information in an organized format for a specific audience and purpose.

 **Examples and Usage Notes:**